TorZidan/android-1.0/StepsToBuild.md

   * Note: To exist the "fastboot/bootloader" mode, press CALL + MENU + POWER.
 It will restart the phone.

 How can we generate a `boot.img` file, similar to the one that is distributed with the standard "OTA" (over-the-air) update files?
-Once you buil the androd "disk" partitions (above) and the linux kernel (also above), try this (!untested!):
+Once you buil the androd file partitions (above) and the linux kernel (also above), try this (!untested!):

 ```
 cd mydroid-1.0/sources